-The coach may convey tactical instructions to the players during the match.
+The coach may convey tactical instructions to the players during the match and he must return to his position immediately after giving these instructions.
 He and the other officials must remain within the confines of the technical area, where such an area is provided, and they must behave in a responsible manner.